mmiranda222/.statsuite/content/using-de/viewing-data/filters/_index.md

 Any filter selection change will automatically trigger the update of the data view (table/chart/API query), and these changes will also be reflected in the ['Used filters' panel](#used-filters-panel).

+Whenever there is no filter selection, then it is indicated by "all", e.g. `"all/39"`.
+When all filter items are selected, it is mentioned as `"39/39"` (the difference between none "all" or all "38" is necessary for evoluting contents in time).

 **Note** that, as a generic behavior, when no element of a filter is selected, then it acts as if all items were selected.
 However, if a corresponding query is saved (e.g. bookmarked page, saved API query or shared dynamic table/chart), then the results may defer later in case the available dimension items evolve.
-Therefore, the number of selected items is displayed with '0' in case no item is selected, which is functionally different than having all items selected.
+Therefore, while a full selection would always correspond to 39 items, for no filter selection the number of actually considered dimension items might increase, e.g. 40, 41 etc.

 ---